johnPertoft/text-to-image-slack-bot/README.md

 - Use SocketMode?
 - Maybe some kind of setup with sending jobs to a queue and give some feedback immediately?
 - Sometimes getting "ghost" responses, some missing ack or something?
+- Share stuff between devcontainer and app image
+- Include the model files in the image.
+- Restrict valid ip ranges for requests
+- Maybe build via cloud build

 ## Setup
 <details>